Newlands Test, Day 2: With hard work and simple processes, Jasprit Bumrah shuts out the noise

 “There is always a lot of noise,” said Bumrah.
 “We have a routine — we as a unit, want to focus on our routine and know what has worked for us.
 Back my processes and back my routines.”

 It sounds simple enough but it is sometimes difficult to resist the temptation to tinker.
-That Bumrah can is a sign of the unshakeable belief he has in himself.
+That Bumrah can, is a sign of the unshakeable belief he has in himself.
 For now, South Africa’s batters will have to go back to the drawing board – Bumrah’s method is working but theirs isn’t.

 Respond to this article with a post